stan-alam/AWS/Serverless/chap01/notes.md

 The web portion of the app is the interface to the back end, including some of the navigating aspects.
 The traditional approach is called the *n-tier architecture*, i.e the browser, the application server, and the one or more back end services makeup the tiers in the system.

 **The serverless approach** You can remove all the tiers.
 Instead of treating the web clients as the interface to the application server, you can move the application logic into the browser by building a single page application. **You can server your application from a simple static web host- nothing more than a delivery mechanism for the application, while the browser acts as an application container**.
 The resulting design removes the middlemen from traditional web applications architectures and allows the browser to directly connect to any services that it needs.

+Libs used for the project : Normalize CSS reset,  which ensures base style in the same across all browsers.